Testing 2D temperature models in Bayesian retrievals of atmospheric properties from hot Jupiter phase curves: Methodology

 where $P (\theta) \equiv \Pr(\theta, M | D)$ is the posterior distribution, $\Li(D) \equiv \Pr(D | \theta, M )$ is the likelihood, $\pi(\theta)\equiv\Pr(\theta | M)$ is the prior, and $Z\equiv \Pr(D | M)$ is the evidence.
 To proceed, we define the log likelihood function as

-where $N_{\rm obs}$ is the total number of data points in the observed phase curves, and $D_i$ and $ f(M)_i$ are the $i$th points of the observed and model phase curves, respectively.
+where $N_{\rm obs}$ is the total number of data points in the observed phase curves, $D_i$ and $ f(M(\theta))_i$ are the $i$th points of the observed and model phase curves, respectively, and $\sigma_i$ is the associated measurement uncertainty.
 The Bayesian evidence is then given by

 where the integral is over the $n$-dimensional parameter space $\Theta$.
-We can approximately calculate the posterior distribution and the evidence (\ref{eq:bayesian_evidence}) by sampling the parameter space $\Theta$, which is a computationally expensive task for phase curve retrievals because $\Theta$ is high-dimensional and $ f(M)$ is expensive to calculate.
+We can approximately calculate the posterior distribution and the evidence by sampling the parameter space $\Theta$, which is a computationally expensive task for phase curve retrievals because $\Theta$ is high-dimensional and $ f(M(\theta))$ is expensive to calculate.
 The Nested Sampling algorithm \citep{feroz_multimodal_2008} is an efficient way to carry out these tasks, which starts by rewriting the evidence in terms of the prior volume $X$, defined as

 The evidence is then given by

 where $\Li(X)$ is a monotonic function and can be evaluated with simple quadrature schemes, and the likelihood contours $\Li(X_i)$ are approximated by sampling the parameter space within nested ellipsoids.
 Numerically, the evidence is given by